 Songhee Lee is a dancer specializing in Korean traditional dance.
 Upon graduating from University of Pusan, Korea, she joined the Pusan Metropolitan Dance Company and became principal dancer.
 In 1997, Ms. Lee had her first solo performance in New York City at the Hudson Guild Theater and was reviewed by Jack Anderson from the New York Times.

-Songhee Lee is the principal dancer of Sounds of Korea and has been actively performing around the world.
-Ms Lee has performed at such venues as the Greek National Dance Theater, Dora Stratou for the CID UNESCO World Congress on Dance, NEA Montana Folk Festival, Lincoln Center, Symphony Space, International Festival at Chihuahua, Mexico, etc. Currently, Ms. Lee is Artistic Director and Choreographer for the Songhee Lee Dance Company in New York.
+Since then, Ms. Lee has been actively performing around the world and the U.S. Ms. Lee has performed at the Greek National Dance Theater, Dora Stratou for the UNESCO World Congress on Dance, NEA Montana Folk Festival, International Festival at Chihuahua, Mexico, and the Invited Overseas Artists Performance in Trinidad and Tobago.
+Currently, Ms. Lee is the Artistic Director and Choreographer for the Songhee Lee Dance Company and member of “Sounds of Korea”.

 Hae Sun Jung has been the president of Korean Traditional Dance Studio in New Jersey.
 She was a professional dancer with Samsung Dance Company in Korea from 1991 to 1994 after she graduated college in Korea.
 She performed at the Korea National Theater for a group of dance academy.
 She was awarded the 1st place Minister Prize at a dance competition for the S’alpuri-ch’um by the Ministry of Culture, Sports and Tourism of Korea.
 She performing extensively and is a member of Sounds of Korea.